mlkonopelski/construction_plan_analyzer/README.md

 ------------------------------

 ## TL;DR
-The easier way to run this system is by: visit [Hello TrueBuilt](http://18.184.182.126) to check if API is working (My EC2 could stop because some maintance or exceeding treshold)
+The easiest way to run this system is first to visit [Hello TrueBuilt](http://18.184.182.126) and check if API is working (My EC2 could stop because some maintance or exceeding treshold)

 Clone this repository: `https://github.com/mlkonopelski/construction_plan_analyzer.git` or use or own example .pdf